dotnet/docs-aspire/docs/fundamentals/dashboard/security-considerations.md

 ## Scenarios for running the dashboard

-The dashboard can be run in different scenarios, such as being automatically starting by .NET Aspire tooling, or as a standalone application that is separate from other .NET Aspire components.
+The dashboard can be run in different scenarios, such as being automatically starting by .NET Aspire tooling, or as a standalone application that is separate from other .NET Aspire integrations.
 Steps to secure the dashboard depend on how it's being run.

 ### .NET Aspire tooling